-My recommendation: what I like most about this collar is that it offers the BarkLimiter feature and it has very good battery life.
+My recommendation: what I like most about this collar is that it offers the BarkLimiter feature and it has a very good rechargeable battery life.

-Special features: IPX7 waterproof, longest standby time, long-lasting battery, metal contact sheet, Blind Operation Design, 3000 ft remote range!
+Special features: IPX7 waterproof design, longest standby time, long-lasting battery, metal contact sheet, Blind Operation Design, 3000 ft remote control range!

-The PATPET dog training collar claims to give you the longest standby-time and long-lasting battery.
+The PATPET dog training collar claims to give you the longest standby time battery.
 The remote has 1 year of standby time and the receiver has a 100 days standby time!

 So if you are tired of constantly having to recharge your collar, this might be the best option for you!